adheeshc/Augmented-Reality-Tag-Detection-and-Tracking/README.md

 ## **PROJECT DESCRIPTION**

 The aim of this project is to detect custom AR Tags
-- detection in itself is a three-step process of encoding, detection and tracking.
+- Detection in itself is a three-step process of encoding, detection and tracking.
 - Then an image (Lena) will be superimposed onto the tag.
 - Finally, a virtual 3D cube will be placed on the tag